Producer: Dustin Stephan

 Give Kids The World Village is a nonprofit resort in Kissimmee, Florida for children with life-threatening illnesses and their families.
 They had a character in ‘Castle of Miracles’ in the village which wasn’t being used for two primary reasons.
 First, the access to the puppet was through an attic over a moving carousel ride, which was unsafe for volunteers.
 Second, since the organization is primarily volunteer-based, no one had the skills to operate a puppet made for professional use.

-Since I am the only programmer on the team, it was up to me to figure out the programming pipeline and design animation pipeline with the animation department.
+Since I was the only programmer on the team, it was up to me to figure out the programming pipeline and design animation pipeline with the animation department.
 With some help from Weigl, we were able to nail it down perfectly.

 This was one of the initial diagrams I designed with Josh Danzig.
 This diagram wasn’t perfect but it gave us a solid foundation to work on.
 Before this, we were talking about hypotheticals and where it could be.
 I feel designing this was a very important step in our development process.